Dorothy Day Placemaking Artist Residency

 The artist residency is a biannual event, taking place for two weeks each spring and fall.

 To be eligible, artists must reside within the boundaries of the five counties in the Kansas City metro: Clay, Jackson, Platte, (MO), Johnson, and Wyandotte (KS).
-Submissions will be accepted from visual artists (including painters, sculptors, and mixed media artists), as well as humanities artists (such as creative writers, non-fiction writers, and poets).
+Submissions will be accepted from visual artists (including painters, sculptors and mixed media artists), as well as humanities artists (such as creative writers, non-fiction writers and poets).

-Opening Artist Call
+Artist Call (PDF) Submit application

-Note: The fall residency is tentatively planned for October 6th-17th.
-Stay tuned for more details.
 Please contact MU Extension field specialist Elena Stephenson with any questions.

-Cabin and Green Hills of Platte Wildlife Preserve
+Dorothy Day Cabin and Green Hills of Platte Wildlife Preserve

 Nestled in the hills of Parkville, the pre-Civil War Dorothy Day Cabin now stands among developed properties in the southern part of the county, adjacent to the Green Hills of Platte Wildlife Preserve.
 The gently sloping hills feature nature trails, wetlands, and views of wildlife in their natural habitat.
 Platte County Parks & Recreation has also restored several acres of natural prairie grass that blooms brilliantly in the spring and fall.
 The Preserve is home to abundant wildlife, including raccoons, opossums, rabbits, squirrels, and deer.
 Historical assessments trace the cabin’s construction back to the mid-1800s, making it one of the oldest structures still standing in Platte County from the earliest days of settlement after the opening of the Platte Purchase territory in 1836.